mantidproject/documents/Design/EventFiltering/SplitTimeSeriesProperty.md

 ![alt text](tsp_split_1.png)

-## Split TimeSeriesProperty use case 2
+## Split TYPE I TimeSeriesProperty Use Case 2

 In this case, there are more than 1 consecutive splitters within an entry j of `P`.
 Such that t\_j < T\_i < T\_(i+s+1) < t\_(j+1), where s is the number of splitters within entry j.